-Note: If using a mantel, proceed to If Using Mantel.
+Note: If using a mantel, go to If Using Mantel.
 If not using a mantel, follow the information below.

 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2 inch thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24", 30", and 36" models only).
-See Figure 5 to the right for minimum clearances.
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24" and 30" models only).
+See Figure 5 for minimum clearances.